Institut für Angewandte Mathematik

 On the right-hand side of the evolution equation the interesting term was

 the square of the mean curvature.
 It transformed to a second time derivative, the only remaining derivative with respect to a fiber variable, since the differentiations with respect to the other variables canceled each other.
 The resulting quantized equation is then a wave equation in a globally hyperbolic spacetime

 where is the Cauchy hypersurface.
 When is a space of constant curvature then the wave equation, considered only for functions which do not depend on , is identical to the equation obtained by quantizing the Hamilton constraint in a Friedman universe without matter but including a cosmological constant.

 There also exist temporal and spatial self-adjoint operators resp. such that the hyperbolic equation is equivalent to

-where , and has a pure point spectrum with eigenvalues while, for , it is possible to find corresponding eigendistributions for each of the eigenvalues , if is asymptotically Euclidean or if the quantized spacetime is a black hole with a negative cosmological constant, cf. [10, 9, 12].
+where , and has a pure point spectrum with eigenvalues while, for , it is possible to find corresponding eigendistributions for each of the eigenvalues , if is asymptotically Euclidean or if the quantized spacetime is a Friedmann universe or a black hole with a negative cosmological constant, cf. [9, 14, 8, 11], see also [13, Chapters 3–6].
 The hyperbolic equation then has a sequence of smooth solutions which are products of temporal eigenfunctions and spatial eigendistributions.
-Due to this „spectral resolution“ of the wave equation we were also able to apply quantum statistics to the quantized systems, cf. .
-These quantum statistical results could help to explain the nature of dark matter and dark energy.
+Due to this „spectral resolution“ of the wave equation we were also able to apply quantum statistics to the quantized systems, cf. , see also [13, Chapter 6].

 An overview of the results can be found here pdf file.